 Buying and Cooking Tips:

-Saffron is available to buy in two forms: threads and powder.
+Saffron is available to buy in two forms: in original thread form or ground to a fine powder.

-- this is the superior product and it is reflected in the price.
+- this is the best type of saffron and is reflected in the price.

 - will last about a year if stored properly in a cool, dry, dark place.